 What is Mass Storage?

 Mass Storage services are available for the long-term archiving of important research data files that will be accessed infrequently.
-If you are interested in backing up your hard drive, you should use the PC backup software provided by UNC instead.
-Only faculty, staff and graduate students may use the Mass Storage service.
+If you are interested in backing up your hard drive, go to the UNC Data Backup Options page instead.
+Only faculty, staff and graduate students may use the UNC Research Computing Mass Storage service.

 How do I get access to Mass Storage service?

-Only faculty, staff, and graduate students may subscribe to the Mass Storage tape archival service.
+Access to the UNC Research Computing Mass Storage tape archival service is limited to users with accounts on a UNC Research Computing cluster.
 Be sure to read and understand the intended use of the Mass Storage system, the Appropriate Use Policy and Things to Avoid before subscribing to tape archival service.

 Is there a limit for Mass Storage?

 Yes.
-Mass Storage is limited; if you will be storing more than 500 Gigabytes of data, you will need to contact Research Computing group ( email@example.com ) to arrange to purchase tapes for your data.
+Mass Storage is limited; if you will be storing more than 10 Terabytes of data, you will need to contact Research Computing group ( firstname.lastname@example.org ) to arrange to purchase tapes for your data.
 For more information, please see “More on Mass Storage” line below.

 Why can’t I open my files put on Mass Storage?